-The list of areas which need to be considered when marketing a risk is important but it needs to be used in conjunction with NZ plc's requirements as ultimately the needs of the client have to be met.
+The list of areas which need to be considered when marketing a risk is important but it needs to be used in conjunction with NZ plc's requirements as ultimately the demands and needs of the client have to be met and put at the forefront of the brokers service.

 - (b) The key issues in programme design are:

 - The level of risk to retain.

-- Can the policies be combined or packaged in any way. •
+- Can the policies be combined or packaged in any way.

 - Are there potential savings for longer agreements?

 - Required limits.

 - Required specialist covers.

 - The insurers to use.